allamand/eks-blueprint-terraform-demo/README.md

 ### Automate the migration from Terraform

-Now that we have setup our 2 clusters, deployed with ArgoCD and that the weighed records are set from values.yaml injected from Terraform, let's see how our Platform team can trigger the workload migration.
+Now that we have setup our 2 clusters, deployed with ArgoCD and that the weighed records from `values.yaml` are injected from Terraform, let's see how our Platform team can trigger the workload migration.

-1. At first, 100% of burnham traffic is set from the eks-blue cluster, this is controlled from the `locals.tf` with the parameter `route53_weight = "100"`.
+1. At first, 100% of burnham traffic is set to the **eks-blue** cluster, this is controlled from the `locals.tf` with the parameter `route53_weight = "100"`.
 The same parameter is set to 0 in cluster eks-green.

 <p align="center">
   <img src="static/burnham-records.png"/>